 That mini-launch alone brought in over $100K in a week while backers were waiting to get their hands on the original UVMask.

-The next primary strategy contributing massively towards increased AOV was adding many complimenting accessories, add-ons, and products that made the overall experience better.
+The next primary strategy contributing massively towards increased AOV was adding many Kickstarter add-ons, complimenting accessories and products that improved the overall experience.

 Here’s an example: